vzachari/IronSmithQSM/README.md

 **Group_QSM_ADJ_Mean_WM.csv**
 **Group_QSM_SNR.csv**

-_Mean = Using only positive QSM voxels
+\_Mean = Using only positive QSM voxels
-_ADJ_Mean = Using only positive QSM voxels and adjusting for ROI size
+\_ADJ_Mean = Using only positive QSM voxels and adjusting for ROI size *(sum of all positive QSM voxels / Number of all voxels within an ROI)*
-_CSF = Lateral ventricles as the QSM reference structure
+\_CSF = Lateral ventricles as the QSM reference structure
-_WM = White matter as the QSM reference structure
+\_WM = White matter as the QSM reference structure

 SNR is calculated as follows:
 mean signal intensity of magnitude image within an ROI / standard deviation of magnitude signal outside the head (away from the frequency and phase axes).